-Dorothea Gamsby stayed in Boston until Evacuation Day, when she was evacuated with her aunt and uncle.
+Dorothea Gamsby stayed in Boston until Evacuation Day, when she sailed away with her aunt and uncle.
 It would be many years before she saw her parents again.
-Here is her recollection of the battle, which she wrote to her granddaughter many years later.
+She wrote a recollection of the battle to her granddaughter many years later.

 …the Colonys were ripening to rebelion, bloodshed and civil war.
 They sent a host of troops from home.
 Boston was full of them and they seemed to be there only to eat and drink and enjoy themselves, but one day there was more than usual commotion.
 Uncle said there had been an outbreak in the country, and then came a night when there was bustle, anxiety, and watching.
 Aunt and her maid walked from room to room, sometimes weeping.
 I crept after them unable to sleep when everyone seemed wide awake and the streets full of people.
 It was scarcely daylight when the booming of cannon on board the ships in the harbour shook every house in the Citty.
 My uncle had been much abroad lately and had only sought his pillow within the hour but he came immediately to my aunt’s room, saying he would go and learn the cause of the fireing and come again to inform us.
 He had not left the house when a servant in livery called to say that the rebels had colected in force on Breed’s Hill, were getting up fortifications, and that Governor Gage requested his presence.